Tel Be'er Sheva, Israel. Photographer: Gugganij. Licensed (Creative Commons Attribution-Share Alike 4.0)

 The kingdom of the 10 tribes extended from Beersheba to Mount Ephraim (2 Chronicles 19:4).

-The name is not found in the New Testament.
+The name is not mentioned in the New Testament.

 Location

-The ancient city appears to have been located to the east of modern Be'er Sheva (Beersheba—also called by the Arabs Bir es-Seba, i.e., “Well of the Seven” (referring to the 7 ewes).
+The ancient city appears to have been located to the east of modern Be'er Sheva (Beersheba—also called by the Arabs Bir es-Seba, i.e., “Well of the Seven” (referring to the 7 ewe lambs).
 It is nearly midway between the southern end of the Dead Sea and the Mediterranean.
+The Tel Be'er Sheva is preserved for the public in Israel’s Be'er Sheva National Park.

 Location of the Beersheba ruins at Tel Be'er Sheva.
 Zoom out and look to the east to see modern Be'er Sheva, Israel—satellite view